google/zetasql/docs/data-manipulation-language.md

 `INSERT` statements must comply with the following rules:

 + Column names must be specified.
-+ Duplicate names are not allowed in the list of target columns.
++ Duplicate names aren't allowed in the list of target columns.
 + Values must be added in the same order as the specified columns.
 + The number of values added must match the number of specified columns.
-+ Values must have a type that is [compatible][compatible-types] with the target column.
++ Values must have a type that's [compatible][compatible-types] with the target column.
 + All non-null columns must appear in the column list, and have a non-null value specified.